 To my mind, the idea of finding one's "soul mate" has about as much basis in truth as the idea that each of us has a doppelganger (an "evil twin") and that if we somehow chance to meet up, a bloody duel will surely ensue, because one of us must die.

-The idea of a soul mate comes from the ancient tale of Aristophanes, a comic playwright and contemporary of Plato.
-He told a story of some two-headed hermaphroditic giants who were cleaved apart by a jealous Zeus, fated thereafter to forever seek their other halves.
+The idea of a soul mate comes from the ancient tale of Aristophanes, a comic playwright, and contemporary of Plato.
+He told a story of some two-headed hermaphroditic giants who were cleaved apart by a jealous Zeus, fated thereafter to seek their other halves forever.
 If you can look past the unromantic image of two-headed giants lumbering around on four legs, I suppose there is some romantic appeal to the idea of the one-in-a-million quality of one’s supposed soul mate.

 The concept of finding a soul mate is riddled with logical errors, however, the biggest of which is the idea that our personalities are fixed and unchanging over the course of life (a close second would be the statistical improbability that teenagers in towns with tiny populations across America seem to keep meeting their soul mates in their very own high schools).

 In other words, the soul mate idea implies that we are the way we are (with a number of fixed attributes and personality factors) and that there is one other person who is a perfect match for us due to their collection of complementary attributes and personal qualities.
 The goal in finding one's soul mate is to identify this person, and the assumption is that once this person has been correctly identified, it will be smooth sailing because the two halves have become reunited.
 In this way, the soul mate script is fundamentally a happily-ever-after script.
 This script surely has a place in fairy tales, but not in real life.